treker-mk/website/src/content/faq_en.md

 ## About the project

 <details>
-  <summary id=what-is-sledilnik>What is Sledilnik?</summary>
+  <summary id=what-is-sledilnik>What is Treker?</summary>

-[Sledilnik je projekt](/en/about) is an open-data and open-sourced project that collects, analyzes and displays some of the most useful data to better understand the spread of the coronavirus pandemic and COVID-19 disease, along with its dynamics and scope.
-We want to make clear graphical and statistical visualizations of what current data and reviews tell us about the spread of the virus in Slovenia, and ensure that information on the magnitude and severity of the COVID-19 problem in Slovenia becomes accessible and comprehensible to all.
+[Treker](/en/about) is an open-data and open-sourced project that collects, analyzes and displays some of the most useful data to better understand the spread of the coronavirus pandemic and COVID-19 disease, along with its dynamics and scope.
+We want to make clear graphical and statistical visualizations of what current data and reviews tell us about the spread of the virus in North Macedonia, and ensure that information on the magnitude and severity of the COVID-19 problem in North Macedonia becomes accessible and comprehensible to all.

 </details>

 <details>
   <summary id=add-link>I would like to recommend a valuable source, which is not yet among your ‘Recommended Links’, but should be.
 Will you add it?</summary>

-Contact us at info@sledilnik.org – we will review the suggested link and, if the site is credible and useful, will be happy to include it among our recommended [Links](/en/links).
+Contact us at info@treker.mk – we will review the suggested link and, if the site is credible and useful, will be happy to include it among our recommended [Links](/en/links).

 If you would like to go a step further and contribute to our common goal, submit a Pull-Request (PR) on [GitHub](https://github.com/sledilnik/website/blob/master/src/content/links.md).